Projects

 Friends of Catherine and Channel Lakes secured a $100,000 grant and raised close to $100,000 to fund a whole lake treatment of procellacor to reduce or eradicate Eurasian Water Milfoil in the lakes.

-Regulatory Approvals Status: Secured approval from IDNR and EPA
+Regulatory Approvals Status: Secured approval from IDNR and EPA.
+Retained an approved vendor, Tigris, to preform the work.

 Budget